mirceanton/mirceanton.com/content/post/0005-setting-up-a-ceph-cluster-in-proxmox/index.md

 pvesm add cephfs ceph-fs -content iso,vztmpl,backup,snippets
 ```

+With everything finally configured, I say it is time to see if all that effort was worth it or not!

 ## Performance Testing

 Time for the moment of truth.
 How fast is this Ceph cluster, really?